zayamatias/sscraper/README.md

 What will happen:

 - Script will read the missing file line by line and try to get the rom_id from screenscraper.fr based on name search
-- If a confident match is found, it will update the Game_ID in the local DB to the Game_ID in screenscraper
+- If a confident match is found, it will update the Game_ID in the local DB to the Game_ID in screenscraper [The closer the filename to the game name in screenscraper, there will be more possibilities to find the proper game]
 - If no confident match is found, all close matches will be added in a newmissing csv file
 - After all lines are done, a full scrape will be launched, grabbing the information for the roms where the Game_ID was found (IT WILL RE RUN A FULL SYSTEM SCAN).
 - For certain specific systems (arcade) since rom names are usually shorter versions, it will go to'http://www.mamedb.com/' and 'http://adb.arcadeitalia.net' to try and get the full name